-We argue that the current 'EIP is beneficial so it should be pursued' argument is typically grounded within a model of rational behavour known as Rational Choice Theory (RCT), an approach developed by economist Gary Becker in order to understand and so predict human behavior.
+We argue that the 'EIP is beneficial so it should be pursued' argument sits mainly within a model of rational behaviour known as Rational Choice Theory (RCT), an approach developed by economist Gary Becker in order to understand and so predict human behaviour.
 The underlying premise of RCT is that people establish the most effective way to reach a given goal in any particular situation (Tan, 2014).
 More specifically, RCT argues that individuals will attempt to maximize their benefits (utility) and minimize their costs, subject to any constraints on this maximization (Green, 2002); a process that will involve both information seeking and problem solving.
-It is noted by Tan (2014) that RCT is widely employed to explain social behaviour because: 1) it is considered to be fairly or approximately accurate, in that it works in many cases to explain examples of behavior; 2) importantly, RCT, with its simplicity and easy to understand underlying premise (and so its applicability) is hard to replace.
-As Sen notes: "there is little hope of finding an alternative assumption structure that will be as simple and usable as the traditional assumptions of self-interest maximization" (1990, p.
-206).
+It is noted by Tan (2014) that RCT is widely employed to explain social behaviour because: 1) it is considered to be fairly or approximately accurate, in that it works in many cases to explain examples of behaviour; and importantly, 2) RCT, with its simplicity and easy to understand underlying premise (and so its applicability) is hard to replace.
+As Sen notes: "there is little hope of finding an alternative assumption structure that will be as simple and usable as the traditional assumptions of self-interest maximization" (1990: 206).

 In theory, approaches to improving teaching activity are suitable for analysis via the lens of RCT.
 School leaders and teachers are faced daily with problems which can broadly be summarised as "how do I ensure all children under my care learn to the best of their ability?"
 Or to put it another way, "how can I teach as effectively as possible?"
 (Daly, 2010; Roberts, 2015).
 There are also resource constraints that may impact on this effectiveness (including time and budget: Roberts, 2015).
 Correspondingly, teachers are presented with the impetus to continually maximise their effectiveness whilst facing the necessity of doing so in ways that achieve large impacts given the input available (Daly, 2010).
-At the same time, as the EEF note, "it is clear that different ways of spending school budgets can have very different impacts on pupil attainment..." (website reference)iv

-As such, the axioms of RCT would seem to suggest that EIP represents a preferred approach because engaging in EIP is an effective way to improving teaching at a relatively low cost.
-For example, the benefits of engaging in EIP are set out in section 2.1 above but, are summarised by Oxman et al. (2009), who suggest EIP increases the chance that teaching and learning activity will be more effective, equitable and efficient in terms of its value for money.
-The EEF's toolkit (mentioned above) also provides detailed information on the cost of implementing specific evidence-informed interventions, based on a class of 25 pupils (and outlines costs of both resource and/or training).
-From examining the toolkit it can be seen that effective evidence informed approaches are not necessarily expensive: for example 'feedback' which, if implemented effectively, can lead to pupils gaining eight months progress over the course of a year (compared a similar performing group), at a cost of some £80 (\$121) per pupil.
-This cost effectiveness is also the same for approaches such 'metacognition' and 'self regulation'.v More generally, the EEF also promote, on their website, the message that "educational research can help schools get the maximum 'educational bang for their buck''' (website reference)vi
+The benefits of engaging in EIP are set out in section 2.1 above but, are summarised by Oxman et al. (2009), who suggest EIP increases the chance that teaching and learning activity will be more effective, equitable and efficient in terms of its value for money.
+Moreover, the EEF's toolkitv provides detailed information on evidence-informed interventions as well as the cost of implementing them, based on a class of 25 pupils (and outlines costs of both resource and/or training).
+From examining the toolkit it can be seen that effective evidence informed approaches are not necessarily expensive: for example 'feedback' which, if implemented effectively, can lead to pupils gaining eight months progress over the course of a year (compared a similar performing group), at a cost of some £80 per pupil.
+This cost effectiveness is also the same for approaches such 'meta-cognition' and 'self regulation'.vi More generally, the EEF also promote, on their website, the message that "educational research can help schools get the maximum 'educational bang for their buck''' (website reference).vii As such, the axioms of RCT would seem to suggest that EIP should represent a preferred approach because engaging in EIP can provide an effective way to improving teaching at a relatively low cost.